Skip to main content

 });

-$response = $this->patch('/profile', ['name' => 'Updated Name']);
+$response = $this->patch('/profile', ['name' => 'A new name']);

 $response->assertRedirect('/profile');